mja2637/Sonata/readme.txt

 With cries of "Sic Semper Tyrannis", nearly a quarter of the United Empire's worlds have seceded to form their own nation.
 They call themselves the "Pilgrims".
 The Empire's legislature interpreted this secession as treason, and the overwhelming might of the loyalist fleet has fallen on the Pilgrims.
 Although the situation is militarily hopeless, your family and friends have all joined the resistance - and so you shall.

-This mod is based on the storyline of Endless Space by Amplitude Studios, with modifications.
+This mod is based on the lore of Endless Space by Amplitude Studios, although much of it has been altered.

 NOTE: It is highly recommended to use Splette's Higher-Res Backgrounds mod in conjunction with Sonata.
 Make sure that Higher-Res Backgrounds is loaded BEFORE Sonata in GMM.